 Over in East Liberty, failed civic planning which hollowed out the neighborhood core was challenged by an emerging cultural nexus.
 And, on the heels of the dot-com bubble, Pittsburgh’s entrepreneurial ecosystem took root.
 But, for New Sun Rising, it took an event of historic proportions more than 1,000 miles away to connect the dots.

 For a decade, New Sun Rising’s volunteer board of directors carried the weight of our early mission to improve the social, environmental, and cultural wellness of the Pittsburgh region.
 Strategic planning and the development of a place-based incubation program led to a 2014 grant from Neighborhood Allies.
 This initial investment seeded development programs such as Ignite Workshops and a Launch Incubator pilot, while furthering research on models to leverage social entrepreneurship and activate equitable community plans.
 Follow-on support from the Henry L. Hillman Opportunity Fund and Pittsburgh Foundation provided funding to ramp up fiscal sponsorship and the Ignite, Launch, and Grow programs of our Vibrant Communities framework.

-In response to the growing opportunity gap and centralization of wealth, and quality of life disparities created by the current economic system, New Sun Rising supports innovative approaches to equitable community development.
+In response to the growing opportunity gap, centralization of wealth, and quality of life disparities created by the current socioeconomic system, New Sun Rising supports innovative approaches to equitable community development.
 The Vibrant Communities Framework has provided support and training to over 400 nonprofit and social business leaders seeking to improve their communities.
 We have directly managed and supported local stakeholders to direct $13.7 million and create positive environmental, social, and economic impacts.
 As we move into a new decade, New Sun Rising is increasing our investments and capacity building to support collective impact initiatives, data collection, and technology development in response to the negative consequences of worsening socioeconomic disparities and climate change,